 Reports of 54 suspected or confirmed breaches involving Personally Identifiable Information (PII) from January 1, 2015 to December 1, 2016 prompted an investigation into the FDIC by the Office of the Inspector General in 2017.

 For more information on how RedTeam can help ensure compliance for financial service organizations, click here.

 Penetration Testing & Compliance

 Keeping up with industry security regulations can be challenging.
 It’s an ongoing battle.
 But penetration testing can help identify vulnerabilities before cybercriminals discover and exploit them.

 More in-depth than the high-level automated testing of the vulnerability scan, HIPAA penetration testing confirms through manual and automated testing that the healthcare entity has a secure network and is protecting patient data, managing vulnerabilities, implementing strong access control measures, and regularly monitoring and testing networks.

-PCI penetration testing will reveal real-world opportunities hackers might use to compromise POS devices, payment software, firewalls and more.
+PCI penetration testing will reveal real-world opportunities hackers might use to compromise POS devices, payment software, firewalls, and more.

-FDIC penetration testing ensures prevention measures are evolving with the rapid growth in Internet and networking technology.
-This testing discovers any areas where security policies, system architecture, firewalls or authentic programs could stand improvement.
+FDIC penetration testing ensures prevention measures are evolving with the rapid growth in the Internet and networking technology.
+This testing discovers any areas where security policies, system architecture, firewalls, or authentic programs could stand improvement.
 By attempting to exploit vulnerabilities and gain network access, the testers can give financial institutions the insight needed to gain information security confidence.